Accessibility dot Net, Inc. was founded by Patrick J. Fischer in August 1997 in Martin City, Missouri.

-The Jumbo Large Print Calendar was first created in 2007 as a service of Accessibility dot Net, Inc., who has been helping the blind and visually impaired since 1997.
-Link to LargePrintcalendar.com
+The Jumbo Large Print Calendar was first created in 2007 as a service of Accessibility dot Net, Inc. Link to LargePrintcalendar.com

 In 2014, Accessibility dot Net, Inc. took all the Blindness, Braille, and Low Vision manufacturers and merged those with NanoPac, Inc. which is America's greatest company dedicated to helping persons with disabilities.
 Today Patrick represents NanoPac in the States of Nebraska, Iowa and Colorado.

 Do you need Blindness, Braille or Low Vision products or services?